Attendance Reporting on EdPotential (NZ)

 Step 3: Click the button to load your report.
 This can take a while, depending on the number of students you have chosen.

-The cohort attendance report contains two types of data; attendance by half-days and attendance by period.
-Both are useful in different ways.
+The cohort attendance report contains three types of data; attendance by half-days, attendance by period and STAR attendance.
+All are useful in different ways.

 Half-day attendance data is of value because it aligns with the ministry's calculations of attendance.